Research Workflows & Documentation

 Modern research is rarely a solo effort.
 Projects often span multiple people, teams, or even institutions, and involve shared equipment, overlapping experiments, and handoffs of materials and data over time.

 Electronic lab notebooks make this type of collaboration possible by providing teams with a shared experimental record that updates in real-time.
-Multiple contributors can review entries, add context, and document decisions as work moves forward, without creating conflicting versions or using side channels like email or chat to explain changes.
-The experimental history remains intact, and collaborators can trust that what they’re seeing is complete, current, and accurate.
+Multiple people can add context, document decisions, and review entries as work moves forward - without creating conflicting versions or conducting half the conversation in email.
+The experimental history stays intact, and anyone coming to it can trust they're seeing the full picture.

 In practice, collaboration succeeds or fails with the experimental record itself.
 When documentation, data, and conclusions are clearly recorded and controlled, teams can move faster together without losing accountability.
 This keeps results clear long after they are produced.
 It also allows others to continue the work without having to start from scratch.
 That’s what science is all about: building on each other’s work and making progress within the scientific community.